How We Advocate For You

 Answers to Your Questions

-VaHomeschoolers’ Government Affairs director responds directly to your questions and concerns sent via email to GovtAffairs.
+VaHomeschoolers’ Director of Government Affairs responds directly to your questions and concerns sent via email to GovtAffairs.
 Our Government Affairs team also supports the VaHomeschoolers Helpline and Helpdesk teams with answers to questions related to legislation, the home instruction statute, working with school divisions, and much more.

 In addition to our efforts to keep homeschoolers informed about legislative and policy issues of interest to them, VaHomeschoolers educates legislators, policymakers and the media about homeschooling topics.
 We issue press releases about important legislation, respond to media inquiries, and write op-ed columns and letters to the editor.
 We have even met with representatives of the Virginia PTA to establish a better working relationship on education issues that affect all Virginia families, whether they choose homeschooling, public school, or private school (or some combination).